sagarchoudhary96/next-sql-runner/README.md

-# Next SQL Editor
+# Next SQL Runner

 ### [Live Version]()

-A Web App For Basic SQL editor view to demonstrate where users can query easily on a table using SQL and have ui components for the functionalities that can be added.
+A Web App For Basic SQL Query Runner to demonstrate where users can query easily on a table using SQL and have ui components for the functionalities that can be added.

 ## Requirements